 - Tags: 2015 Anti-Doping Rule Violations Report | Anti-Doping | Canadian Center for Ethics in Sports (CCES) | UEFA | United Kingdom (UK) | United States Anti Doping Agency (USADA) | United States of America (USA) | WADA Code 2015 | World Anti-Doping Agency (WADA)

 - UFC athlete Carlos Felipe accepts sanction for anti-doping policy violation

 - U.S. Paralympic track & field athlete, Shaquille Vance, accepts sanction for anti-doping rule violation

 Nan Sato is an attorney qualified in New York, Pennsylvania, and New Jersey.
 She advises international and Japanese players’ associations, commercial sponsors, clubs, and athletes in a number of sports, including football, baseball, rugby, and American football.
-Nan is a frequent speaker at international conferences and works in English, Japanese, Chinese, and Spanish.
+In addition to contractual and labor issues, she has developed a strong focus on the intersection of technology and sports.
+Nan works in English, Japanese, Chinese, and Spanish.